doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 ## Install MAMP Environment
 MAMP = Mac Apache MySQL PHP - https://www.mamp.info/en/downloads/
-- MAMP & MAMP PRO 6.9 (macOS 1.12+ & Intel CPU)
+- Click MAMP & MAMP PRO 6.9 (macOS 1.12+ & Intel CPU)
-- open the downloaded .pkg file
+- Open the downloaded .pkg file
-- follow prompts
+- Follow the prompts
-- run MAMP application from the MAMP folder inside the Applications folder
+- Run the MAMP application from the MAMP folder inside the Applications folder
-- note the htdocs folder, were you will place your web application
+- Note the htdocs folder, were you will place your web application
 - optionally, run MAMP PRO under a 14-day trial for a lot more handy features like changing the app location
-- Click Start
+- Click the small power icon to start the MAMP services
 - Point your browser to http://127.0.0.1:8888

 ## Dokuwiki